 At "Deutsch im Sommer", children who have attended a municipal kindergarten in the past year and who need support in German are offered German courses.
 The offer of the city of Innsbruck and the Youth Red Cross takes place during the summer vacations.
 The goal is a playful and age-appropriate preparation for starting school.
 For more information, please contact the kindergarten your child attends.

-Offers for volunteers in the area of flight
+Offers for volunteers in the refugee sector

 Parties, discussions, events & prizes